King of Pain: Other cover versions

-American recording artist Lady Gaga performed the track along with Sting at iHeart Radio Festival in 2011; they also performed the track "Stand by Me".
-Their rendition of "King of Pain" was lauded by critics.
+At the 2011 iHeart Radio Festival, Lady Gaga performed "King of Pain" as a duet with Sting.
+The performance was lauded by critics.
 Louis Virtel of The Backlot called it "the best version of the song you'll ever hear," praising Gaga for "sporting teal streaks and some Stevie Nicks drapery, and Sting is (of course) wearing Under Armour, basically.
 Excellent performance."

 "Weird Al" Yankovic parodied the song as "King of Suede" in his 1984 album "Weird Al" Yankovic in 3-D.